CreepPork/py-sia-dc-07/README.md

-# py-sia-dc-07
+# py-sia-dc-09

-A simple Python script that listens on a given TCP ip/port and awaits messages from a SIA DC-07 protocol supported device.
+A simple Python script that listens on a given TCP ip/port and awaits messages from a SIA DC-09 (basic) protocol supported device.

 The script will handle all device communication with the supported device.